tkrajina/gpxpy/README.md

 ## Pull requests

+Branches:

+* `branch` contains the code of the latest release
+* `dev` branch is where code for the next release should go.

+Send your pull request against `dev`, not `master`!
-OK, so you found a bug and fixed it.
-Before sending a pull request -- check that all tests are OK with Python 2.7 and Python 3.5+.

-Run all tests with:
+Before sending a pull request -- check that all tests are OK.
+Run all the static typing checks and unit tests with:

-    $ python -m unittest test
-    $ python3 -m unittest test
+    $ make mypy-and-tests

 Run a single test with:

-    $ python -m unittest test.GPXTests.test_haversine_and_nonhaversine
     $ python3 -m unittest test.GPXTests.test_haversine_and_nonhaversine

+Gpxpy runs only with python 3.6+.
+The code must have type hints and must pass all the mypy checks.

 ## GPXInfo